 From the archives

-I wanted to learn what I could do with these water-based pencils.
-This article is the first of two parts and describes how I used watercolor pencils to create the background and under paint the horse.
+I wanted to learn what I could do with these water-based pencils, so I experimented with a small drawing.
+This article is the first of two parts, and describes how I used watercolor pencils to create the background and under paint the horse.

 One of my favorite things about colored pencils is their versatility.
 Traditional wax-based pencils and water soluble pencils can be combined for a wide array of stunning effects.
-In this post, I show you what I did and how it turned out.
+In this article, I show you what I did, and how it turned out.

 I used a combination of pencils and methods including water soluble Faber-Castell Art Grip Aquarelle, traditional Faber-Castell Art Grip, and Prismacolor Premier.
 Today I’ll also be using Prismacolor Verithin pencils.